This site requires a more recent version of Adobe Flash Player to function properly.

 High margins for TV channels

 There is a huge difference between profits of TV channels and those of movies.
 Even though movies generate a substantial amount of revenues for Viacom, their margins are quite low.
-Movies have 6% EBITDA margins while Viacom's TV channels boast over 40% EBITDA margins.
+Movies have 1% EBITDA margins while Viacom's TV channels boast close to 40% EBITDA margins.